 Similar to an electrical engineer, who identifies where all the electrical outlets, lights, and panels will be located in a building, TEECOM plans for all the technology required in a project.

 More and more, all of these systems run on a single network, “talking” to each other.
 We call it integrated technology.
 The integration allows for cost savings, less cabling, fewer consultants to coordinate, early clash detection, as well as a number of additional benefits.

 DN: As a Chief Compliance Officer my job is to make sure that we meet our budgets, that we build sustainably, and that we hire the best value and thought leadership for the dollars we spend.
 What benefit does TEECOM bring to my projects?

-MF: We have built our practice around understanding what the future may bring, and how to plan for it so that, when technology evolves — and it does very rapidly — you do not need to rip out and replace the entire infrastructure.
+JC: We have built our practice around understanding what the future may bring, and how to plan for it so that, when technology evolves — and it does very rapidly — you do not need to rip out and replace the entire infrastructure.
 The cost of technology now represents — on large healthcare projects, for example — up to 25% of the entire project cost.
 Having to replace all of that five years from completion is a mistake no one wants to make.
-We are unique in that we have an in-house research department, TEECOMlab, that informs our designs.
+We are unique in that we have an in-house research department, TEECOMlabs, that informs our designs.